mlabecki/portfolio_analytics/README.md

 > - statistical summary at the portfolio level
 > - drawdown analysis with tabular summaries and an interactive plot of top drawdowns for each ticker
 > - interactive line graphs and candlestick plots with traditional and hollow candles
-> - moving average convergence-divergence (MACD) plot with signal overlay and an optional price overlay for each ticker
+> - moving average convergence divergence (MACD) plot with signal overlay and an optional price overlay for each ticker
-> - relative strength index (RSI) plot with overlays
+> - relative strength index (RSI) plot with overbought and oversold overlays and an optional price overlay for each ticker
+> - stochastic oscillator %K-%D plot with overbought and oversold overlays and an optional price overlay for each ticker
 > - up to six custom selected moving average overlays on top of an existing graph
 > - up to three pairs of customized Bollinger band overlays on top of an existing graph
 > - up to three pairs of customized moving average envelope overlays on top of an existing graph
-> - price differential plot for two custom selected moving averages with an optional signal line
+> - price differential plot for two custom selected moving averages or price types with an optional signal line

 **3. Analyze returns**
 > - summary of statistical properties of asset return distributions